Dept. of Human Genetics & Dept. of Ecology and Evolution

 Patricia received her Bachelor and Master degrees in Biology at Complutense University in Madrid.
 She obtained her Ph.D. in Biology at the same university in 2008, focusing on the cytological and molecular characterization of two novel heterochromatic proteins in the diptera Sciara coprophila.
 During her postdoctoral training at the University of Chicago, she studied the biological role of laminins, major component of basement membranes, in epithelial morphogenesis and cell migration.

 Amir holds a B.Sc. in Applied Physics (Sharif University of Technology, Tehran, Iran), M.A.Sc. in Electrical Engineering (University of Ottawa, Ottawa, Canada) and a PhD in Mathematics (2010) (Concordia University, Montreal, Canada).
 Amir’s research is mainly focused on evolutionary consequences of recombination.
 During his past research appointment in the department of mathematics and statistics at the Université de Montréal, he approximated the probability of fixation of a new mutant under selection using the Ancestral Recombination-Selection Graph and studied the effect of recombination and epistasis on the rate of adaptation.
-Amir’s current research is focused on developing a new Bayesian method for analyzing human trisomy data and studying the recombination profile of trisomic chromosomes.
+Amir’s current research is focused on learning about recombination from single genomes (in collaboration with Jonathan Pritchard at Stanford).

 Ellen has a B.A. in Biology from Amherst College (2006), an M.Phil. in Biological Anthropology from the University of Cambridge (2007) (where she was a Churchill scholar), and a Certificate in Chinese Language from Lanzhou University (2008).
 For her PhD, she worked on a range of topics, from the genetic basis of variation in human recombination to the determinants of diversity level differences among species.
-She is staying in the lab for six months as a postdoc, analyzing patterns of genetic variation in finches.
+She is staying in the lab for six months through March 2014, analyzing patterns of genetic variation in finches.

 Priya has an undergraduate degree in Computer Engineering from University of Mumbai and M.S. in Bioinformatics from George Washington University.
 She received her Ph.D.
 (2013) in Genetics from Harvard University (advised by David Reich and Nick Patterson).
 During her dissertation, she developed novel methods and approaches for analyzing genomic data to learn about population history, particularly focusing on populations of mixed ancestry such as West Eurasians and South Asians.
-During her postdoc, Priya is interested in investigating the selective pressures that shape the recombination landscape in humans.
+During her postdoc, Priya is interested in investigating meiotic recombination and germline mutation in humans.